-In this article about the basics of motion control I will review the indexing component of motion control.
+This article is about the basics of motion control and the indexing component of motion control.
 Every task assigned to a machine will have an index – or move – that it needs to complete the job.
 What are some typical indexing types and applications, and how are they designed and deployed?
 Let’s take a look.

 Starting with the basic terms we use when talking about motion control indexing, an index will be an angle (rotary) move or a distance (linear) move.
 The move has a start and a stop, at which point the machine will perform the next task, like filling a pouch or opening an elevator door.
 Once the task is complete the index sequence starts over.
 Most indexing applications will use a trapezoidal or S-curve motion profile to make point-to-point movements on a single axis.
 Coordinated multi-axis movements are also frequently used.